nlztrk/app_revenue_estimation/README.md

-# Estimating Revenues with in-app User Events
+# Estimating Revenue with in-app User Events

 This pipeline calculates the LTV (life-time value) value of a mobile application user by analyzing the in-app events within the first 3 days after registration.
 LTV value has been estimated with regression.
 In addition, by applying binning, it was turned into a classification problem and classification success was evaluated.